jlan84/knn-assignment/individual.md

 2. Write a function `print_tree` which takes a tree and prints the output in a human readable format.

 3. Write a function `make_word_breaks` which takes a string `phrase` and a set `word_list`.
 The idea is to determine if you can make word breaks in the string.
 For example: `thedogruns` would become `the dog runs`.
-Of course many strings of letters this is not possible.
+Of course for many strings of letters, this is not possible.
 Don't worry about being intelligent, just try every possibility.